jabadge/website/pages/developers.rst

 Most of the routine coding and new development occurs on our `GitHub page <https://github.com/icepack/icepack/>`_.
 This is where you can go to file bug reports, request new features, and submit new demos or code.
-Please see the links in the sidebar for more detailed information about how to get involved in the development of icepack.
+Please see the pages in the sidebar for more detailed information about how to get involved in the development of icepack.
+The pages on the right are ordered roughly as a "hierarchy of needs", the lowest being how you can ask for help from the developers, the highest being how you can develop useful and readable code yourself.
 If you have a question that isn't answered in these pages, feel free to `get in touch </contact/>`_.

-The pages on the right are listed in roughly chronological order of when we think you're likely to need the information contained in them.

 **Suggesting new code**: This page will describe how you can give feedback to the developers of icepack about changes that you think we should make, either to fix problems that exist right now or to add new features that aren't there yet.